Have your kids brought home head lice and nits from school? Are you itching and scratching because you’ve picked up scabies?

 However, head lice can also spread through sharing pillows, combs and brushes, hats, or even headphones, so adults are far from immune!

-Scabies is a common condition which happens when scabies mites start to infest your skin.
+Scabies is a common condition that happens when scabies mites start to infest your skin.

 When you have scabies, you’ll notice the symptoms showing up all over your body, except your head, although elderly people and children may see symptoms on their head too.

 And yes, when we say everywhere, we MEAN everywhere (hey, nobody said this was pleasant).

 When the scabies mites get onto your skin, they’ll start to burrow, laying their eggs in the tracks they leave behind.